Skip to content

 Potential Effects and Considerations

 Dry needling is one of several techniques used to manage musculoskeletal issues.
-Some individuals report temporary improvements in symptoms such as muscular tightness or localized discomfort.
+Some individuals report temporary improvements in symptoms such as muscular tightness or localised discomfort.
 However, outcomes can vary and are dependent on several factors, including the nature of the condition and individual response.

 Needles on back